 Wellbeing, time management, revision strategies, growth mindsets, anxiety, stress and sleep hygiene, love and relationships, everyday sexism, LGBTQIA+.

-In addition these topics are underpinned by our 6th form lecture program.
-The following topics are being covered in 2019-2020: mental health awareness (with internationally renowned speakers such as Natasha Devon MBE and Dick Moore), gambling, teenagers and motoring law, living with HIV, as well as drawing upon popular speakers with compelling life stories.
+In addition, these topics are underpinned by our 6th form lecture program.
+The following topics are being covered in 2020-2021 by subject experts: teenagers and the law, teenage wellbeing and resilience, healthy relationships, pleasure traps and addictive behaviours, preparing for university as well as drawing upon popular speakers with compelling life stories.

-In the U6th form students also complete a roundabout of nine topics which includes: emotional wellbeing, pleasure traps and addictive tendencies, staying mentally healthy beyond school, the good lad, meeting and persuading, identity and sport, existential intelligence, shaping your leadership style and thinking outside the classroom.
+In the U6th form students also complete a roundabout of nine topics which includes topics such as: pleasure traps, existential intelligence, staying mentally healthy beyond school, the body language workshop, meeting and persuading, food talk, shaping your leadership style and critical thinking beyond the classroom.

 Our aim is that by the time Abingdonians leave school they have examined a broad range of topics and are equipped for life beyond school and have the capacity to think through problems whilst confident in the knowledge of who they are and the direction in which they want to go.
 In addition, the concept of wellbeing runs throughout the PDE program as we want to encourage boys to have a good understanding of what positive wellbeing is and how they can look after their own mental fitness throughout life.